riccardocorna/riccardocorna.github.io/content/en/blog/20240131-the-lab-episodio-0-introduzione.md

 So, no Windows 10/11 clients will be joined to this on-prem domain.
 End-user devices will be joined directly to the cloud, on Microsoft Entra.

 In other words, end-user devices will be Entra Joined.
-No AD for them, and to access on-premises resources, I will leverage Entra Kerberos.

-The latter, let me say, is the key concept around which the entire lab will revolve because, personally, I believe it is THE main tool to drastically reduce, if not completely eliminate, dependence on an on-premises Active Directory, at least for Windows 10/11 clients.

 Think about it: all users' PCs could potentially be managed wherever they are, and when in the corporate network, they could access on-premises resources or applications seamlessly and as if they were on-premises themselves.